Permafrost/TundraTN/README.md

   * Inputs:
     * `queue` is the name of the Trading Networks queue from which tasks will be dequeued and processed.
     * `$service` is the fully-qualified service name of the bizdoc processing service, which will be invoked for each task on the given queue.
 The service is required to implement the `WmTN/wm.tn.rec:ProcessingService` specification.
     * `$pipeline` is an optional input pipeline to be used when invoking the given `$service` bizdoc processing service.
 Defaults to using the pipeline itself as the input pipeline for `$service`, if not specified.
     * `$concurrency` is an optional number of threads to be used for processing queue tasks.
-Defaults to 1, if not specified.
+Defaults to 1 if not specified, and has no effect if $ordered? is true.

       If a `$concurrency` > 1 is specified, a thread pool will be created with a size equal to the given value.
 These threads are not managed by the